 A Filter helps you narrow your search for a specific record or set of records.
 When you click the Filter button the Filter dialog will appear.
-It contains existing (saved) filters as well as a tool to create new filters
+It contains existing (saved) filters as well as a tool to create new filters.

-- 1. The "My Filters Only" box is marked by default.
-This means that only filters created by the logged in user will be displayed.
-To display filters created by other users, uncheck this box. - 2.
+- 1. The "My Filters Only" box is not marked by default.
+This means that all filters created will be shown as default.
+If you wish to only see filters created by the logged in user then select My Filters Only (which will be the same list of filters shown in the Quick Filter box). - 2.
 To use an existing filter, highlight a filter name and click Run Filter.
-The filtered record set will be loaded onto the web page.

-3. To delete an existing filter, highlight a filter name and click the delete button .
+The filtered record set will be loaded onto the web page. - 3.
+To delete an existing filter, highlight a filter name and click the delete button

-4. To display the number of records that a certain filter will return, highlight a filter name and

-٦, #

-then click the Count button #.
-The number of records will be displayed in a separate dialog.

-5. The change the filter name, highlight a filter and click the Rename button appear prompting you to change the name.

-6. To copy the filter, highlight a filter and click the Copy Filter button .
-A dialog will appear allowing you to edit and save the copied filter.

-7. To copy the filter to multiple users, highlight a filter and click the Copy the Filter to Multiple

-Users button A dialog will appear allowing you to select one or more selected users.
-Copy All Open WOs to selected users
+- 4. To display the number of records that a certain filter will return, highlight a filter name and then click the Count button #.
+The number of records will be displayed in a separate dialog. - 5.
+The change the filter name, highlight a filter and click the Rename button appear prompting you to change the name. - 6.
+To copy the filter, highlight a filter and click the Copy Filter button .
+A dialog will appear allowing you to edit and save the copied filter. - 7.
+To copy the filter to multiple users, highlight a filter and click the Copy the Filter to Multiple Users button .
+A dialog will appear allowing you to select one or more selected users.

-Search:

-Pinkston, Don (Don Pinkston)

-Rollon, Jen (Jen Rollon)

-Hernandez, Jesus (Jesus Hernandez)

-Washington, Jimmy (Jimmy Washington)

-Lucity Inc. (Lucity)

-Roland, Nick (Nick Roland)

-(PublicWebUser)

-(RESTAPILogon)

-(ScheduledTasksUser)

-User inititals will be appended to the end of the filter name

-Over 1

-Cancel

 8. To edit a filter, highlight a filter and click the Edit button .
 The Edit Filter Dialog will open.

-Notes:

-notes: